vidbina/vidbina.github.io/_posts/2015-01-01-27th-iteration.markdown

  - reflection
  - milestone
  - talk
+description: |
-description: "In order to deal with the growing pains I'm suffering from at the moment of the 27th New Year's eve I'm experiencing, I've decided to type myself into the new year whilst reflecting and looking ahead.
-Somewhat of a
+  In order to deal with the growing pains I'm suffering from at the moment of the 27th New Year's eve I'm experiencing, I've decided to type myself into the new year whilst reflecting and looking ahead.
+Somewhat of a "Dear Diary" kind of moment.
-\"Dear Diary\" kind of moment"
+emojify: true
 ---
 It's about twelve now and everyone is going crazy outside.
 I just woke up, reasonably well rested and ready to tackle a new year.
 Well,